 The decision to co-sleep comes down to a decision made by both parents, but should you decide to co-sleep, there are a number of things you can do to help ensure baby’s safety and your peace of mind:

 - Understand that the conditions under which co-sleeping occurs are the main determinant as to whether it can be done safely.
 Infants should always sleep on their backs, on firm surfaces, on clean surfaces, in the absence of (secondhand) smoke, under light (comfortable) blanketing, and their heads should never be covered.
-See this for more details and the safest co-sleeping configuration.
+See the safest co-sleeping configuration.

 - When co-sleeping with bottle-fed babies, the baby should not sleep in the bed but on a separate surface.

 - Both parents should be in agreement and fully aware that co-sleeping is taking place.

 - Infants under one year of age should never sleep with other siblings.